★ v5.3.18Open-source desktop UI for Podman, Docker & Apple™ Container —download free →

 Requirements

-On macOS, virtualization is required to support both docker and podman container engines.
+On macOS, virtualization (via Lima or colima) is required for the Podman and Docker engines — they run inside a Linux VM.
+Apple™ Container is a third option: a native Apple-silicon runtime that needs no VM (experimental; see section 5 below).
 Homebrew is seriously recommended to simplify provisioning and setup.
 Due to high cost, Container Desktop does not currently afford an Apple subscription to digitally sign applications, nor a digital certificate.

 Install homebrew (as a non-administrator user)